sim-1one/OpenAI-CoreIntegration/UpdateManagement/README.md

 <h3>Required Identity</h3>
 <h4>Managed Identity</h4>

-When the deployment is completed go in your Logic App and create a Managed Identity following the example below and give them __LogAnalytics Reader__ permission:
+When the deployment is completed go in your Logic App and create a Managed Identity following the example below and give them  permission:

 ![identity](./images/identity.jpg)